 Addiction counseling helps you understand why you started abusing drugs or alcohol.
-It also helps you learn how to prevent relapse and cope with stress, instead of turning back to your abused substances.
+It also helps you learn how to prevent relapse and cope with stress, instead of turning back to your used substances.
 Your therapist motivates you, helps you develop skills and improve relationships for well-supported, healthy recovery.

 Why You Need Addiction Counseling

 You need addiction counseling when you go through drug or alcohol rehab.
-This guidance helps you understand the causes of your substance abuse, as well as your genetic and environmental triggers to addiction.
+This guidance helps you understand the causes of your substance use, as well as your genetic and environmental triggers to addiction.
 In this therapy, you explore past trauma, stress, and other vulnerabilities.
 You work through these issues to understand them and move beyond their life control.

 You also need counseling in rehab because your addiction causes mental and physical side effects.
 Physical side effects tend to include cravings and withdrawal.
 Psychological side effects can include depression, stress, anxiety, and social isolation.
 Your treatment provides help for these side effects.

 In the past few decades, evidence-based therapies have advanced for better counseling during rehab and recovery.
 These behavioral treatments prove useful in treating addiction and co-occurring mental health problems.
 Therapy during rehab prepares you for life after your program ends.
 You gain skills you need for long-lasting recovery and can return to counseling when you need it.

 Many types of counseling for addiction exist.
 These include addiction education groups, career counseling, and other forms of counseling you need for goal achievement.
 Behavioral therapies include some of the most effective types of addiction counseling.
 These treatments help you understand high-risk behavior and how to avoid it.